pgattu/TeslaIntegration/README.md

 ## Pre-Requisites
 The following Linux packages are required by the programs in this project.

-1. Install **jq**, a JSON processor for shell.
-Issue the following at your Raspberry Pi command prompt.
+1. Install **jq**, a command-line JSON processor.
+Issue the following at your Raspberry Pi command prompt to install it.
 ```
 sudo apt-get install jq
 ```

 2. Install **python**.
-Issue the following at your Raspberry Pi command prompt.
+Issue the following at your Raspberry Pi command prompt to install it.
 ```
 sudo apt-get install python
 ```

 ## Installation
-To install and setup the programs, navigate to a directory where you want to install the programs.
-Perform the following:
+To install and setup the program, navigate to a directory where you want to install it and do the following:

 ```
+# clone the code from github
 git clone https://github.com/pgattu/TeslaIntegration.git

+# navigate to the newly-created directory
 cd TeslaIntegration

+# Change permissions to make the shell scripts executable
 chmod +x *.sh

-mkdir logs
+# Create the directories used by the programs
-mkdir tesla_json
+mkdir logs tesla_json

 ```